-IRL broadly welcomed the introduction of the Telephone Support Allowance in June 2018, announced as part of Budget 2018 package.
-However, we feel the €2.50 is too low and only those in receipt of living allowance and fuel allowance are eligible for it.
+IRL were disappointed that there were no changes made to the Telephone Support Allowance in Budget 2019.
+We feel the €2.50 allowance that was introduced in Budget 2018 is too low and only those in receipt of living allowance and fuel allowance are eligible for it.
 The ceasing of the Phone allowance in 2014 left many older people more vulnerable and isolated.
 Many, especially those in remote areas, rely on the phone to stay in contact with family and friends.
 Without a phone, it can be very isolating for these people.
-The reduction in the take up of Security Alarm Scheme can be attributed to the cut to the phone allowance.
+The reduction in the take up of Security Alarm Scheme can be attributed to the cut to the phone allowance11.
 Although the alarm can now be linked to mobile phones, with poor coverage in areas, especially in remote rural areas, it is not always an option for people.
 Older people are left feeling vulnerable and isolated as a result of this.